• Home

 Because both my husband and I are busy with our day job and various hobbies, we don’t have a lot of time to care for or fertilize them.
 So I thought I’d share some tips on what are the essential tasks for growing roses in my opinion.

-cottage garden pastel color rose varieties
+cottage garden roses, pastel rose varieties

 So here’s are a few things we try to do per season.